Fire-footed rope squirrel

 The fire-footed rope squirrel (Funisciurus pyrropus) is a species of rodent in the family Sciuridae.

 Description

 It is a relatively small rodent with an adult averaging at a height of 204.81 mm.
 Adults weigh between 225 and 240 g.

 Habitat

 It is found in West and Central Africa from Senegal to Uganda and south to Angola.
 Its natural habitats are subtropical or tropical moist lowland forests, moist savanna, and plantations.

 Diet

 They are primarily herbivores.
 Their main diet consists of fruit and seeds.
 When food is scarce, they resort to eating small termites and ants.

 Mating

 Several male squirrels chase a single female squirrel in a ritualistic chase.
 They bear litters of one to two pups.

+Zoonotic risk

+It is recognized as a potential zoonotic reservoir for the monkeypox virus (MPXV; Orthopoxvirus monkeypox), it has transmitted the virus to sooty mangabeys.